giannismarinakis/java-open-nl/README.md

 <li>onClientDisconnect(SClient client)</li>
 </ul>
 These methods will be called <b><u>automatically</u></b> when they have to! (<u>if they exists</u>)<br>
-For example, when a client connects to our server, the method "onClientConnect" will be invoked automatically.
+For example, when a client connects to a server, the method "onClientConnect" will be invoked automatically.
 If the method does not exist, this <b>will not</b> lead to any errors or exceptions.<br>
 So OpenNL needs to know which class object contains these methods, so it can find them. <br>
 Passing a null parameter will lead to NullPointerException.
 </blockquote>